-POEMS FOR ISRAEL, OCTOBER 2023 AND AFTER Don Kristt, Esther Cameron, Elhanan ben-Avraham, Vera Schwartz, Ken Seide, Chana Cromer, James A. Tweedie, Brenda Appelbaum-Golani, Lois Greene Stone, Suzanne Musin, Gerald E. Greene, Ethelea Katzenell, Simon Constam, Yehudit Goldfarb, Elana Wolff, Connie S. Tettenborn, Susan Oleferuk, Hayim Abramson, Rumi Morkin, Reuven Goldfarb, Pessy Krause, Mindy Aber Barad, Ruth Fogelman, David Weiser, Michael Brownstein, Yocheved Zemel, Richard Krohn, Donna Bechar, Chana Cromer, Frank De Canio,Yaacov David Shulman, Yakov Azriel, Malka Kelter, Channah Moshe, Avril Meallem, Judy Koren, EBL, David Shaffer, L. Ward Abel, Courtney Druz, Reizel Polak, Pesach Rotem, Michele Bustin, Bob Findysz, Mark L. Levinson, Roberta Chester, Lilian Cohen, Gerald E. Greene, Eli Ben-Joseph, Ruti Eastman, Laurence Seeff, Stanley H. Barkan, Gail Wasserman, Ruth Schreiber, Imri Perel Poems are approximately in the order received, so scroll down for the newest.
+POEMS FOR ISRAEL, OCTOBER 2023 AND AFTER Don Kristt, Esther Cameron, Elhanan ben-Avraham, Vera Schwartz, Ken Seide, Chana Cromer, James A. Tweedie, Brenda Appelbaum-Golani, Lois Greene Stone, Suzanne Musin, Gerald E. Greene, Ethelea Katzenell, Simon Constam, Yehudit Goldfarb, Elana Wolff, Connie S. Tettenborn, Susan Oleferuk, Hayim Abramson, Rumi Morkin, Reuven Goldfarb, Pessy Krause, Mindy Aber Barad, Ruth Fogelman, David Weiser, Michael Brownstein, Yocheved Zemel, Richard Krohn, Donna Bechar, Chana Cromer, Frank De Canio,Yaacov David Shulman, Yakov Azriel, Malka Kelter, Channah Moshe, Avril Meallem, Judy Koren, EBL, David Shaffer, L. Ward Abel, Courtney Druz, Reizel Polak, Pesach Rotem, Michele Bustin, Bob Findysz, Mark L. Levinson, Roberta Chester, Lilian Cohen, Gerald E. Greene, Eli Ben-Joseph, Ruti Eastman, Laurence Seeff, Stanley H. Barkan, Gail Wasserman, Ruth Schreiber, Imri Perel, Shulamit Bat Or Poems are approximately in the order received, so scroll down for the newest.
 Don Kristt ISRAEL AT

 WAR * Esther Cameron [untitled] All the * Elhanan ben-Avraham PRAYER FOR THE ENEMY (a war song)